 The Company determined that achievement of a total of \$55.0 million of milestone payments related to the submissions of a biologics license application ("BLA") and market authorization application ("MAA") was probable as of February 25, 2022, the time of filing the 2021 financial statements, and hence recorded these as license revenue in the year ended December 31, 2021.
-In March and April 2022, the global regulatory submissions were submitted and the Company received the \$55.0 million owed to it from CSL Behring.
+In March and April 2022, the global regulatory submissions were submitted, and the Company received the \$55.0 million owed to it from CSL Behring.

-The Company recorded \$100.0 million in variable milestone revenue related to a first sale of HEMGENIXTM in the U.S. during the year ended December 31, 2022 as the Company considers the occurrence of this event to be probable following the November 2022 BLA approval of HEMGENIXTM.
-Despite the approval of the MAA for HEMGENIXTM by the Europeans Medicines Agency ("EMA") in February 2023, the Company did not record the \$75.0 million variable milestone payment related to a first sale of HEMGENIXTM in the one of five major European countries, namely France, Germany, Italy, Spain, and the United Kingdom, as license revenue in the year ended December 31, 2022.
-The Company considers that the milestone is only owed if achieved prior to July 2, 2023, which is contingent on factors outside the Company's control and thus the Company determined that occurrence was not probable as of December 31, 2022.
+The Company recorded \$100.0 million in variable milestone revenue related to a first sale of HEMGENIX® in the U.S. during the year ended December 31, 2022 as the Company considered the occurrence of this event to be probable following the November 2022 BLA approval of HEMGENIX®.
+The Company collected the \$100.0 million payment from CSL Behring in July 2023 following the first sale of the Product in the U.S in June 2023.